 Quarter Curriculum - For Reference Only

-Effective fall 2013, RIT will convert its academic calendar from quarters to semesters.
+Effective fall 2013, RIT converted its academic calendar from quarters to semesters.
 The following content has been made available as reference only.
 Currently matriculated students who began their academic programs in quarters should consult their academic adviser for guidance and course selection.

 If students' interests fall into the business realm, but they are unclear which program of study to choose from, the undeclared business option is a good place to begin.
 By building on the liberal arts and business core components, the undeclared business option provides students up to a year and a half to declare a major.
 During this time, students complete required courses (including liberal arts courses) that provide an understanding of all facets of business and serve as a foundation for the undeclared option as well as advanced study in a specific area of interest.
 Advisers are available to assist students in selecting a major that matches their area of interest.